krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

     within its renewable life.

 **-k** [**-t** *keytab_file*]
-    requests a ticket, obtained from a key in the local host's keytab file.
-The name and location of the key tab file may be specified with the **-t** *keytab_file* option; otherwise the default name and location will be used.
-By default a host ticket is requested but any principal may be specified.
+    requests a ticket, obtained from a key in the local host's keytab.
+    The location of the keytab may be specified with the **-t** *keytab_file* option; otherwise the default keytab will be used.
+    By default, a host ticket for the local host is requested, but any principal may be specified.
 On a KDC, the special keytab location ``KDB:`` can be used to indicate that kinit should open the KDC database and look up the key directly.
-This permits an administrator to obtain tickets as any principal that supports password-based authentication.
+This permits an administrator to obtain tickets as any principal that supports authentication based on the key.

 **-n**
     Requests anonymous processing.
 Two types of anonymous principals